gaoyang1120/SimplyStratum/README.md

 2) Use console help: `help`
 3) Load demo-data: `load ./data/`

+## Common problems
+- Do not leave empty lines in data' files.
+It will load, by can cause unhandled exceptions.
+This files should be clean!
+Currently I can't add checking for simple lines when memory allocating.

 ## CSV files?
 What the?
 Visit [Finam](https://www.finam.ru/profile/forex/eur-usd/export/) to download required data or export from Metatrader.
 Required structure:
 | Date 	| Time 	| Open 	| High 	| Low 	| Close 	| Other Stuff   |